rschanta/FUNWAVE-ML/README.md

 FWS = struct();
         FWS.Files= files;
 ```
 Note that the FWS structure also can has a field called "Files".
-This is not printed to the *input.txt* folder,
+This is not printed to the *input.txt* file,
 but instead can be used to store any other information desired about the run, which may include bathymetry
 and coupling files.

+#### Using the FWS Structure to generate an input file
+Once the FWS structure has been created, it can be printed via the helper function `print_FW_in()` found at
+`work/functions/FW-tools/FW-print/print_FW_in`.
+Normally, this should be specified as *super_path/run_path/input_path/input_XXXXX.txt*

+This function takes 2 arguments, with the first being the FWS structure and the second being the path.
 #### Templates
 In order to avoid having to specify parameters that may not change all that often every time, several
 templates are available as a baseline, from which fields can be modified one-by-one as needed.
 Current